zenhack/mule/doc/crash-course.md

 alice where extra-info
 ```

-The field names in a record can be defined reursively, or refer to one
+The field names in a record can be defined recursively, or refer to one
 another, like in a let binding:

 ```